fowlerlee/musall/README.md

 ## Open MUSALL in a browser

-Open a browser tab and navigate to the default host name and port, localhost:8080 or 127.0.0.1:8080.
+Open a browser tab (we recommend you use the latest Brave browser) and navigate to the default host name and port, localhost:8080 or 127.0.0.1:8080.

 You should see the Landing Page welcoming you to MUSALL.